jkru3/digital-garden/content/portfolio.md

 ### content
 - [x] better [index page](https://ellie.wtf/)
 - [x] more cohesive contact info
+- [ ] modified dates on quartz app are wrong
 - [ ] dropdown TODOs
 - [ ] add a work section
+- [ ] download GIFs and make public
 - [ ] connect old writings
 ### formatting
 - [x] find a way to make the duck look nicer in the callout